 Check out this recipe over at The Perfect Loaf I have used it many many times with success.

-I often get asked the question “what size Dutch oven for sourdough bread”?
+I often get asked, “What size Dutch oven for sourdough bread”?

 This size depends upon the shape of your loaf.
-If you are an avid bread maker buy the largest Dutch oven you can safely handle and you will be able to make any size and shape of loaf you want.
+If you are an avid bread maker, buy the largest Dutch oven you can safely handle, and you can make any size and shape of loaf you want.

-Tip for sourdough bread baking – I love this proofing kit it help me make my loaf easier to handle and look aewsome – almost every time…
+Pro Tip for sourdough bread baking – I love this bread-proofing kit it helps me make my loaf easier to handle and look awesome – almost every time…

 Best Dutch Oven for Baking Bread – My 3 Top Choices

-Remember when your bread has finished baking make sure you allow it to cool.
+Remember, when your bread has finished baking, allow it to cool.
 About 30 to 40 minutes on a wire cooling rack should do it.

 Best of luck…